Libensemble/libensemble/docs/papers/joss/paper.md

 Some crucial considerations relevant to these packages include:

+- Ease of use - does the software require a complex setup.

 - Portability - running on different machines with different schedulers, hardware, MPI runners with minimal modification to user scripts.

 - Scalability - working efficiently with large simulations and many concurrent simulations.

+- Interoperability - the modularity of the package and the abilitiy to interoperate with other packages.

 - Dynamic resources - ability to dyanmically assign machine resources to simulations.

-- Ease of use - does the software require a complex setup.

 - Ability to cancel simulations on on-the-fly.